 If you would like to find-out about the importance of username and passwords, click below;

-The hiscox.co.uk study of over 4,000 organizations across Europe found that most organizations are unprepared and would be seriously impacted by a cyber-attack.
+The hiscox.co.uk study of over 4,000 organisations across Europe found that most organisations are unprepared and would be seriously impacted by a cyber-attack.
 It states that a whopping 73 percent of companies are not ready for a cyber-attack.

 It highlights how important it is to always be on top of what happens with your company website or personal blog.
 If you are worried about cyber-attack, Blue Elephant has the solution to help you sleep better at night.

-Blue Elephant offer as an add-on to our maintenance care-plan and included in our Hosting care-plan WebARX (WAF) Web Application Firewall.
+Blue Elephant offer as an add-on to our maintenance care-plan WebARX (WAF) Web Application Firewall.
 WebARX is an advanced firewall focused on prevention, making sure malware will not end up on your site.
 The WebARX smart firewall engine which will protect your website from software vulnerabilities and separates true visitors from fake traffic.

 Ok, let’s get down the nitty gritty, know you want to know how will WebARX protect your WordPress website, here an overview list of key protection areas that WebARX will protect your site;